 Jaga Pokkuru is available in two sizes: 6-packet and 10-packet.
 However, a 10-packet one is more commonly seen and is priced at around 1,000 yen each.
 However, you may be disappointed if you are a big fan of Jaga Pokkuru.
 Since it is highly demanded, sometimes, to avoid a shortage of supply, some duty-free shops in airports put a limit to the quantity you can buy.
 Depending on the shops and stock flow, it can be limited to as low as a maximum of two packs for each person.
 If you’re traveling as a group, just buy a few boxes each.

 As an expert in potato products, Potato Farm (a manufacturer of Jaga Pokkuru) also offers other potato products such as potato cubes (Jaga Pirika), potato chips (Imoko and Kobutaro), and even powdered potato soup!
 All of these are available at the airports as well and the prices are somewhat the same.
-Just in case Jaga Pokkuru is out of stock or you can’t get more, try Jaga Pirika!
-What makes it a little different from Jaga Pokkuro is that it is made from three different types of potatoes with different colors (yellow, red and purple).
-Not only do they taste slightly different, but the colors are 100% natural, too!
+Just in case Jaga Pokkuru is out of stock or you can’t get more, try Jaga Pirika.
+What makes it a little different from Jaga Pokkuro is that it is made from three different types of potatoes with different colors (yellow, red, and purple).
+Worried about artificial colorants?
+Worry not!
+The colors are 100% natural.

-Whoever thought that a banana cake could look so cute?
-The Tokyo Banana can be easily recognized with its Minion-like shape and unique patterns.
-It tastes good as it looks, and they can be find all over Tokyo in souvenir shops as well as airports.
-Sometimes you can get area-specific styles, such as at Tokyo Skytree.
+Who could have ever thought that a banana cake could look so cute?
+Tokyo Banana can be easily recognized for its Minion-like shape and unique patterns.
+It tastes as good as it looks, and they can be found in souvenir shops all over Tokyo, as well as airports.
+Sometimes you can get area-specific Tokyo Banana cakes, such as at Tokyo Skytree.

 Tokyo Banana is available in six different flavors and some of them include maple, banana shake, and chocolate banana cream.
 Each flavor has its own unique pattern.
 For example, the one with the leopard skin is chocolate banana cream flavor.